eclipse-iceoryx/iceoryx2/config/README.md

   Attention: Both 'secs' and 'nanos' must be set together; leaving one unset will cause the configuration to be invalid.
 * `global.service.creation-timeout.nanos` - [int]: Additional nanoseconds for
   service setup timeout.Maximum time for service setup.
+  Attention: Both 'secs' and 'nanos' must be set together; leaving one unset will cause the configuration to be invalid.
 * `global.service.blackboard-mgmt-suffix` - [string]: The suffix of the blackboard
 management data segment
 * `global.service.blackboard-data-suffix` - [string]: The suffix of the blackboard